-115.331 Employee training Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Lancaster County Youth Intervention Center PREA Curriculum for Employees Pa.
-Dept. of Human Services 3800 Child Care Regulations Post test to demonstrate comprehension of curriculum Certificates of Training completion for all employees Logs Of employee training Ten Random employee files Interviews: Youth Center Trainer Ten Random Staff I reviewed the PREA Zero Tolerance Policy which requires all staff to receive PREA Training.
+115.331 Employee training Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Pre-Audit Questionnaire Lancaster County Youth Intervention Center PREA Policy Lancaster County Youth Intervention Center PREA Curriculum for Employees Pa.
+Dept. of Human Services 3800 Child Care Regulations Post test to demonstrate comprehension of curriculum Certificates of Training completion for all employees Logs of employee training Eight Random employee files Interviews: Twelve Random Staff I reviewed the PREA Zero Tolerance Policy which requires all staff to receive PREA Training.
 Existing staff received it when PREA was first implemented in 2014 and any staff who were hired after that date receive this training during orientation.
 The staff receive training every year and it includes the NIC online training, "Keeping our Kids Safe".
-I reviewed certificates of completion and comprehension for all staff.
+I reviewed certificates of completion and comprehension for all staff from 2018.
 Staff take a post test, which was provided to me, and must score an 80% in order to receive a certificate.
-I reviewed 10 random staff files to ensure yearly training that is appropriate.
-All ten files contained appropriate documentation.
+I reviewed 8 random staff files to ensure yearly training that is appropriate.
+All 8 files contained appropriate documentation.
 The training includes how to detect, prevent, report and respond to allegations of sexual abuse and sexual harassment according to the agencies policies and procedures.
-The ten random staff who were interviewed were able to candidly discuss their training which included signs and symptoms of sexual harassment victims, the dynamics of sexual abuse in a confinement setting, how to avoid inappropriate interactions with residents, how to interact with all residents in a respectful and professional manner with all residents, including those
+The twelve random staff who were interviewed were able to candidly discuss their training which included signs and symptoms of sexual harassment victims, the dynamics of sexual abuse in a confinement setting, how to avoid inappropriate interactions with residents, how to interact with all residents in a respectful and professional manner including those who may identify as LGBTI.
 All line staff also receive mandated reporter training as per the Pa.
 Department of Human Services 3800 Child Care Regulations and they were able to discuss their mandated reporter responsibilities as well as their first responder responsibilities.
 The training contains all provisions and the review of files showed all staff receive it and the interviews demonstrate that staff understand it.
+This standard has been met and there is no need for corrective action.